 $45 per person.

-Our Dosewallips Estuary Tour takes us out of Pleasant Harbor for a 2 hour paddle along the shores of the Hood Canal.
-We will paddle to the Dosewallips River to view a large colony of harbor seals, bald eagles, and other wildlife.
-Roosevelt Elk are also sometimes spotted munching on the salty grasses!
+Our 2 hour Estuary Tour takes us to the Dosewallips River Estuary to view a large colony of harbor seals, bald eagles, and other wildlife.
+If the tide is high we will paddle up-river and explore quiet sloughs where we sometimes spot Roosevelt Elk munching on the salty grasses!
 Your guide will teach you about the wildlife we find and discuss the ecology of the Hood Canal and the estuary.
-If conditions are right we’ll paddle up river to explore the fresh water habitat of the Dosewallips River.
 In the late summer and fall we will watch salmon migrating upriver to spawn.

 On this 3 to 3.5 hour adventure you will learn about the Hood Canal with your Marine Biologist or Naturalist guide while we paddle from our location at Yelvik’s Beach to a secluded beach on Pulali Point.
 On this 6 mile round trip paddle we have the opportunity to view bald eagles, harbor seals, river otters, great blue herons, and once we saw a pod of orcas!
 Once we reach the beach we will enjoy lunch in the shade, shuck oysters, and take a swim in the warm waters of Hood Canal!
 The amount of bald eagles in this area during the Spring is astonishing and up close encounters are common.